How to Prepare Your Data for Submission to the IUScholarWorks Repository and the SDA

 - For open data less than 150 MB in size: Login to IUScholarWorks and choose the "Start a New Submission."
 Following the instructions provided on the IUScholarWorks platform, upload, provide metadata, describe your data's license, and grant the IUScholarWorks distribution license for your dataset(s).
 When entering metadata, be sure to include the information collected during Step 2 (Define the contents and properties of your data files).
 Once your data has been deposited, an "item record" (data webpage) will be created and it will be reviewed by our staff for adherence to repository guidelines.
 Upon approval, you will receive an email confirmation containing a link to your item record on IUScholarWorks.

 - For open data more than 150 MB in size: Follow the instructions above to create an item record but do not upload your data file.
-Instead, email Stacy Konkiel, E-Science Librarian, with your item record accession number (See Figure 1).
+Instead, email Stacy Konkiel, Science Data Management Librarian, with your item record accession number (See Figure 1).
 We'll contact you with further instructions on how to upload your data to a special SDA account, and will link your item record to the file stored on the SDA.

 Figure 1: The Accession Number can be found in the URL after ".../2022/"